vishnubk/5D_Peasoup/README.md

 4. If your only interested to do circular orbit searches, I recommend installing the software from the "trapum" branch of this repo https://github.com/vishnubk/3D_peasoup.
 The installation instructions are identical.
 That repo has a faster implementation of the time-domain resampler.
 It avoids the while loop used to solve Kepler's equation iteratively which is required only if the orbit is elliptical.
 Combining both these repos into one with a single master branch is a work in progress.

-## How to Calculate Required amount of Orbital templates for an Elliptical Orbit Search?
+## How to Calculate Required amount of orbital templates in your template-bank for an Elliptical Orbit Search?

 1. Run emcee_plot_codes/calculate_required_templates_elliptical_orbit_searches.py.
 Tested on python2.7, python3.3, python 3.6.
 This will calculate the total orbital templates you need for an elliptical orbit search and print to screen or write to a header file.
+(Equations 17 and 20 of the paper)

 2. Pass the output of total obtained templates from step 1 to --templates in emcee_plot_codes/calculate_elliptical_orbit_search_template_distribution.py and let emcee generate the template-bank.
 No Metropolis hastings implementation available as its inherently serial and the code is too slow to be practically useful.

 ## Calculating template density for circular and elliptical orbit searches using Emcee